benswift/benswift.github.io/_talks/rscs-retreat-2019-teaching-workshop.md

 _note: these are all "official" and administered by our tech team_

-## know your teammates
+## discussion: who are your team-mates?

 _(a lesson from football)_

 who has the same challenges as you? who's already overcome them?

-who can your
+who can you reach out to for advice?

+are there ways to teach & improve your course more collaboratively?

 ## a commitment

-write down one concrete change you'll make* to your next course to improve the learning outcomes for your students
+write down one concrete change you'll make* to your course to improve the learning outcomes for your students

 *_or at least investigate_